-- Membership improvements: Learning from the outcomes of our research, we will pilot and test new ways to engage current and potential members, communicate with and between members and share perspectives/networking.
-Some examples of ideas to consider: - a hackathon: apply the Hackathon format to an open event for members to help shape InternetNZ stances on a wide range of issues - a Facebook group: a more user-friendly forum for some members than email lists, and another way for people to share perspectives and ideas - more networking sessions: besides those for stakeholders, doing an array of events that bring members together - policy seminars: an in-depth look at an area of policy over the course of a couple of hours, for those interested in the area to learn more and share ideas.
+Membership improvements: Learning from the outcomes of our research, we will pilot and test new ways to engage current and potential members, communicate with and between members and share perspectives/networking.
+Some examples of ideas to consider, which would align where possible with the Focus Areas:

+- a hackathon: apply the Hackathon format to an open event for members to help shape InternetNZ stances on a wide range of issues - a Facebook group: a more user-friendly forum for some members than email lists, and another way for people to share perspectives and ideas - more networking sessions: besides those for stakeholders, doing an array of events that bring members together - policy seminars: an in-depth look at an area of policy over the course of a couple of hours, for those interested in the area to learn more and share ideas.